Random field theory-based p-values: A review of the SPM implementation: Introduction

-While RFP was established almost two decades ago and has since been applied in a plethora of functional neuroimaging studies, there does not exist a unified documentation of the mathematical and computational underpinnings of RFP.
+While RFT was established almost two decades ago and has since been applied in a plethora of functional neuroimaging studies, there does not exist a unified documentation of the mathematical and computational underpinnings of RFT.
 More specifically, the early landmark papers on the approach are characterized by an evolution of ideas which were often superseded by later developments.
-In these later developments, however, the RFP framework was not constructed from first principles again, such that many important implementational details became rendered opaque.
-As concrete examples, the conceptual papers by \citet{Friston1994} and \citet{Friston1996} mention the expected Euler characteristic, which is central to the current SPM implementation of RFP, only in passing.
-They are also concerned with Gaussian random fields only, rather than the T- and F-statistical random fields that are routinely assessed using RFP.
-Similarly, the technical papers by \citet{Kiebel1999}, \citet{Hayasaka2003}, and \citet{Hayasaka2004} present variations on the estimation of RFP's null model parameters without a definite commitment to the approach that is currently implemented in SPM.
-Finally, reviews of the approach, such as provided by \citet{Nichols2003}, \citet{Friston2007b}, \citet{Worsley2007}, and \citet{Flandin2015} only cover certain aspects of RFP and usually omit many computational details that would be required for its de-novo implementation.
-Given this unsatisfying state of the RFP literature and the recent commotion with regards to the approach, we reasoned that a comprehensive documentation of the mathematical and computational underpinnings of RFP may help to alleviate uncertainties about the conceptual and implementational details of the approach for neuroimaging analysis practitioners and theoreticians alike.
+In these later developments, however, the RFT framework was not constructed from first principles again, such that many important implementational details were rendered opaque.
+As concrete examples, the conceptual papers by \citet{Friston1994} and \citet{Friston1996} mention the expected Euler characteristic, which is central to the current SPM implementation of RFT, only in passing.
+They are also concerned with Gaussian random fields only, rather than the \textit{T} and \textit{F} random fields that are routinely assessed using RFT.
+Similarly, the technical papers by \citet{Kiebel1999}, \citet{Hayasaka2003}, and \citet{Hayasaka2004} present variations on the estimation of RFT's null model parameters without a definite commitment to the approach that is currently implemented in SPM.
+Finally, reviews of the approach, such as provided by \citet{Nichols2003}, \citet{Friston2007b}, \citet{Worsley2007}, and \citet{Flandin2015} only cover certain aspects of RFT and usually omit many computational details that would be required for its de-novo implementation.
+Given this unsatisfying state of the RFT literature and the recent commotion with regards to the approach, we reasoned that a comprehensive documentation of the mathematical and computational underpinnings of RFT may help to alleviate uncertainties about the conceptual and implementational details of the approach for neuroimaging analysis novices, practitioners and theoreticians alike.
 Here, we thus aim to provide such a documentation.